 Of course, there is some truth to that way of thinking.
-Anger is not a bad thing, and we all have the right to be angry when we are treated unfairly.
-But children need to be educated about how to deal with and express their anger when someone makes them mad or something upsetting happens.
+Anger is not a bad thing in itself, and we all have the right to be angry when we are treated unfairly.
+But children need to be educated about how to deal with and express their anger when someone makes them mad or when something upsetting happens.
 Simply allowing a child's instinctual responses to take over is not always a good idea, especially when their anger seems out of control.
 And merely telling children to "get over it" or "be nice" doesn't teach them how to handle critical moments in their life.
-Teaching by example is always the most effective tool: showing your child that you can be upset about something without losing control; that you can talk about why you're angry and then let it go.
+Teaching by example is always the most effective tool—it shows your child that you can be upset about something without losing control, and that you can talk about why you're angry and then let it go.
 Parents can also teach children to:

-• Talk to a trusted friend or relative about why you're angry
+- Talk to a trusted friend or relative about why they're angry

-• Slowly count to ten when you feel yourself getting very angry
+- Slowly count to ten when they feel themselves getting very angry

-• Breathe deeply when you sense an angry outburst coming on
+- Breathe deeply when they sense an angry outburst coming on

-Some children have never been taught that there are limits to how one should express their anger.
-Sometimes parents have not provided a healthy model for handling anger or have not wanted to constrain their child in any way.
+Some children have never been taught that there are limits to how they should express their anger.
+Sometimes, parents have not provided a healthy model for handling anger or have not wanted to constrain their child in any way.
 Other children are clearly not in control of their behavior, even though their parents may have been good role models and set forth reasonable limits.
 In either case, there may be medical or neurological reasons for a child's inability to control his anger.
 When parents' efforts are ineffective in dealing with a child's anger, a professional consultation is warranted.
-Medication might be necessary and can be prescribed by a child psychiatrist.
+Medication might be necessary in some cases and can be prescribed by a child psychiatrist.

-There is no diagnosis for angry behavior per se, but some of the conditions that involve uncontrollable anger are: bipolar disorder, oppositional disorder, and child antisocial behavior.
+There is no diagnosis for angry behavior per se, but some of the conditions that involve uncontrollable anger include bipolar disorder, oppositional defiant disorder, and antisocial personality disorder.
 Regardless of the label we place on a child's behavior, it is crucial for parents to realize that when their son's or daughter's anger is out of control, he or she needs to be treated by a professional.
-When the warning signs of uncontrollable anger go unheeded, a child's emotional flare-ups can spiral into violence resulting in tragedy-as in the recent case of a ten-year-old boy charged with murder for fatally stabbing his twelve-year-old best friend.
+When the warning signs of uncontrollable anger go unheeded, a child's emotional flare-ups can spiral into violence that may result in tragedy—as in the recent case of a ten-year-old boy charged with murder for fatally stabbing his twelve-year-old best friend.